-In 2015, it will be 20 years since the Nigerian writer and activist Ken Saro-Wiwa and 8 Ogoni colleagues were hanged by the military government for campaigning against Shell.
+In 2015, it was 20 years since the Nigerian writer and activist Ken Saro-Wiwa and 8 Ogoni colleagues were hanged by the military government for campaigning against Shell.

-It will be nearly 60 years since Shell started drilling in the Niger Delta, the breadbasket of Africa, to get at its oil resources.
+In 2018 it will be 60 years since Shell started drilling in the Niger Delta, the breadbasket of Africa, to get at its oil resources.
 That’s 60 years of activity that nakedly exploit the population’s human rights, enabling the company to leave miles of pipelines unburied through villages, to permit the frequent oil spills and blowouts to drench and scorch the earth, destroying crops and livelihoods and to poison the water, The health impacts and the economic devastation have been overwhelming.

-In 2015, we’re sending the Battle Bus – the Living Memorial to Ken Saro-Wiwa and the Ogoni 8 – back home to Ogoniland as an act of solidarity, and a powerful, loud message to Shell – clean it up.
+In 2015, we sent the Battle Bus – the Living Memorial to Ken Saro-Wiwa and the Ogoni 8 – back home to Ogoniland as an act of solidarity, and a powerful, loud message to Shell – clean it up.
+We aren’t going away.
 Join us.
 Donate now!

 In 1993, non-violent protest in one part of the oil-exploited Delta – Ogoniland, Rivers State – astonished the world by succeeding in kicking out Shell from drilling for oil there.
 Despite immediate Nigerian military reprisals and the massacre of hundreds of innocent Ogoni, Shell has not been back, But they have continued their work elsewhere just as negligently.
 They have not been back to Ogoniland, but nor have they done any remediation to deal with the oil pollution that continues to occur through oil pipelines crossing Ogoniland.